KopterBuzz/NOBlackBox/INSTALL.md

 ## Switching between Different Tacview MAPS

-### If you have 1.9.5 Beta 11 and use NOBlackBox 0.3.6 or newer to create recordimgs, you no longer need to manually switch maps for Tacview.
+### If you have 1.9.5 Beta 11 and use NOBlackBox 0.3.6 or newer to create recordings, you no longer need to manually switch maps for Tacview.
 ### If you are using Tacview 1.9.4 Stable, or an older Beta, follow the below procedure:

 At the moment, Tacview Stable can only load ONE Nuclear Option Terrain at a time.